jeffbruce/ClusterMouseAutism/README.md

 #### Fix Bugs

-- sort checkboxGroupInput on page 1 in alphabetical order to make the interface easier to use
 - make the row/column dendrogram labels actually line up with the rows/columns
 - handle edge cases of selecting <= 1 strain or <= 1 brain region
     - obviously it doesn't make sense to select 0 strains or 0 regions